Hello people; I hope you’re all doing fine. Today I’m going to share a fantastic guide on how to paint PVC pipe. Hang on to know more.

 Step 3: Cleaning the Pipe

 Wear rubber gloves, damper a clean rag with acetone, and then wipe the surface of the pipe.
 Let it be the way it is for 20 -30 minutes to dry.
-The acetone works as a removal agent, taking off all the access sand and swelling the surface of the PVC pipe to make it more porous for painting.
+The acetone works as a removal agent, removing all the access sand and swelling the surface of the PVC pipe to make it more porous for painting.

 Step 4: Protection Against Splatter